jonghall/ibmcloud-create-vpc/README.md

 The topology is configured using standard YAML format

 The first step is to define within the yaml file the VPC name, region location, and characteristics of the vpc.
 For VPC classic
 generation: 1 should be specified.
 For VPC, generation: 2 should be specified.
-For generation: 2, some VPC features are not available during early access and will be ignored (not created.)
+For generation: 2, classic_access is not supported and some VPC features are not available during early access and will be ignored (not created.)

 ```
   vpc: vpcname